neu-se/CS4530-CS5500-Spring-2021/assignments/hw4.md

 The capacity of the town should be displayed as `town.currentOccupancy/town.maximumOccupancy`.
 Be sure to include the `role='cell'` attribute in each `Td`, and note the distinction between `Td` and `td`.

 You can test this component with our automated tests (that replace the actual server with a mock), or by running the app locally in your browser.
+ To run *just* the Part 1 tests, run the command `npm test TownSelectionPart1.test.tsx`, or install the "vscode-jest-runner" extension for VSCode, which will easily let you run individual tests/test suites from the VSCode GUI.
 To test it in your browser, you can either use our backend (which will show towns that are created on [app.covey.town](https://app.covey.town/)), or use a local backend (and create towns programatically for it using the API Client directly, or Postman).

 ## Part 2 - Joining existing towns
 The next step will be to allow a user to manually input a coveyTownID to join a town.
 There is an existing form field on the `TownSelection` component to allow the user to enter this, and a button labeled "Connect" adjacent to it.